-- Inform your physician or X-ray technologist if you are or may be pregnant.
+- Tell your physician or X-ray technologist if you are or may be pregnant.

 - If you have known or suspected kidney disease, have diabetes, or you are over the age of 60, your physician may order lab work before the day of your exam to determine how well your kidneys are functioning.

-- If you have concerns about anxiety or claustrophobia, please discuss this with your physician.
-He may wish to prescribe an oral sedative for you to take before your exam.
+- If you have concerns about anxiety or claustrophobia, please talk about this your physician.
+He or she may prescribe an oral sedative for you to take before your exam.
 If you receive a sedative, you will need to have a family member or friend drive you home.

 - Please register 15 minutes before your scheduled appointment.

 - Please bring a complete list of your medications, vitamins and supplements to your appointment.

 - Please bring the physician order to your appointment.